BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

 Command request::

     0x03    create object command id
-    id      variable length id chain of the object to be created. type    the type of object
+    id+     variable length id chain of the object to be created. type    the type of object
     ...     construction parameters of the object